By Market Structure, By Transport Mode, By Storage Type, By End-User Industry, By Warehousing Technology, and By Region

 5.6.
 Rail Infrastructure in Japan including Total Volume Handled, FTK for Rail Freight, Major Inbound and Outbound Flow Corridors, Major Goods Traded through Rail and others

 6.1.
-Basis Revenues, 2018-2024P
+Market Size on the Basis of Revenues, 2018-2024P

 7.1.
-By Segment (Freight Forwarding, Warehousing, CEP and Value-Added Services), 2018-2024P
+Market Segmentation by Segment-Freight Forwarding, Warehousing, CEP and Value-Added Services, 2018-2024P

 7.2.
-By End User Industries, 2018-2024P
+Market Segmentation by End User Industries, 2018-2024P

 8.1.
 Market Overview and Genesis